Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 ### Use the CSC software stack

-[CSC provides a software stack][csc-software-stack] on LUMI, similar to the software stacks provided on the Finish HPC systems, which contains some Python packages.
+[CSC provides a small additional software stack][csc-software-stack] on LUMI, similar to the software stacks provided on the Finnish HPC systems, which contains some Python packages.
 Please note that this software stack is only supported by CSC, not the LUMI User Support Team (LUST).